skalenetwork/skaled/README.md

 ## Provable security

 Skaled is the only provably secure ETH compatible PoS client.
-The security is proven under assumption of maximum t malicious nodes, where the total number of nodes N is more or equal 3t + 1.
+Security is proven under assumption of maximum t malicious nodes, where the total number of nodes N is more or equal 3t + 1.

+## Survivability

-The network is assumed to be asynchronous meaning that there is no upper limit for the packet delivery time.
-In case of a network split, the protocol can wait indefinitely long until the split is resolved.
+The network is assumed to bef fully asynchronous meaning that there is no upper limit for the packet delivery time.
+In case of a temporarily network split, the protocol can wait indefinitely long until the split is resolved and then resume normal block production.

 ##  Historic origins